hankshyu/TSR/README.md

-# TSR
+# Traffic Sign Recognition
-- Please read the application docs for detail
+- Please read the application document for more detail
+- revised VGG network
+- currently 88% accuracy on the TSRD database
+- still developing...🔨